peterolson/dong-chinese-blog/_posts/2021-10-28-go-east-mandarin.md

 [The teachers I had a GoEast](https://goeastmandarin.com/chinese-teachers-and-staff/) were all very friendly and enthusiastic.
 They knew how to answer any question I had succinctly and accurately, and it was easy and fun to carry on conversations with them.

+Unlike some tutors you might find more cheaply on other platforms, the teachers at GoEast know how to use your time together effectively.
+You will not spend much time at all speaking in English, and you will be able to focus on the areas that you need help with the most.
+The teachers have a deep knowledge of the Chinese language and know how to explain things in a way that you will understand.

 ## Beyond Class

 <a href="https://www.dong-chinese.com/media/GoEast%20Mandarin/04afd58547e5ec8afbcca0bd">